 The Bank has a broad mandate, but will prioritise the following sectors: clean energy; transport; digital; water; and waste.
-The Bank has a financial capacity of $\pounds 22$ million and offers a variety of products ranging from senior debt to direct equity investments and guarantees.
-From summer 2021, the Bank has started offering loans to local authorities at a rate of gilts + 60 bps for high value and strategic projects of at least $\pounds 5$ million.
-The Bank is expected to publish its first strategic plan in June 2022, which will set out its strategy and investment priorities.
+The Bank has a financial capacity of £22 million and offers a variety of products ranging from senior debt to direct equity investments and guarantees.
+From summer 2021, the Bank has started offering loans to local authorities at a rate of gilts + 60 bps for high value and strategic projects of at least £5 million.
+The Bank published its first strategic plan in June 2022, which set out its strategy and investment priorities.
+It also recently backed a green hydrogen expansion with a £30 million investment for the UK-based green hydrogen pioneer, GeoPura, its first green investment.